venovako/KogAcc/README.md

 # KogAcc
-A portable real 2x2 Kogbetliantz-type SVD.
+A portable 2x2 Kogbetliantz-type SVD.

 (... work in progress ...)